Rinaldo Capello: Career

 Capello would not return to Le Mans until 2006, where he finished 3rd overall in the new R10 TDI.
 In 2007, the trio led the race for an extended period, but an issue with the left rear wheel in the 17th hour of the race saw Capello lose control on the run down to Indianapolis, and he hit the barriers, ending their race.

 2008 saw Audi return to the French classic as underdogs, due to increased competition from natives Peugeot.
 Heading into the race, the fastest Audi in qualifying was over five seconds slower than the pole-setting Peugeot.
 The first half of the race was dominated by the Peugeot trio, with the 'Lion' consistently lapping over three seconds faster than the Audi's.
-However, a drastic change in weather conditions and the onset of rain in the second half of the race swung the momentum in favour of Audi, and a clever pit stop/tire strategy for Audi meant the no.2 R10 would go on to take a famous victory for the German manufacturer, and a third and final win for Capello.
+However, a drastic change in weather conditions and the onset of rain in the second half of the race swung the momentum in favour of Audi, and a clever pit stop/tyre strategy for Audi meant the no.2 R10 would go on to take a famous victory for the German manufacturer, and a third and final win for Capello.
 The 2008 race is documented in the film Truth in 24.

 Capello also won the 12 Hours of Sebring in 2002 and 2012.
 He holds the record of most Petit Le Mans victories, with five in total, having won in 2000, 2002, 2006, 2007 and 2008, all of these victories coming for the Audi Sport North America and Team Joest squads.
 Capello was vice-champion of the 2000 American Le Mans Series, winning 6 races.
-In both 2006 and 2007 Capello finished as champion alongside Britain's Allan McNish in the Audi Sport North America run R10.
+In both 2006 and 2007, Capello finished as champion alongside Britain's Allan McNish in the Audi Sport North America–run R10.
+Capello is also a five-time winner of the Monza Rally Show.

 Capello officially retired from prototype racing in 2012, while leading the FIA World Endurance Championship after hinting that he may not return to Le Mans in 2013.
 Audi's statement confirmed that Capello would continue to race in GT3 with the Audi R8 LMS Ultra.